 Ira J. Koretsky

 Imagine you are at a Saturday barbeque.
 You know only the host.
 Everyone is dressed casually.
 A person walks up to you, smiles, and says, “Hello, what do you do?”
 How would you reply?

 Your reply, commonly referred to as your elevator pitch, is one of the most important tools in your sales toolbox.
 Why?
 Because if delivered right, it will get people to say, “I need you!”

-Consumer product companies have spent billions of dollars connecting to our hearts and wallets, to move us to buy their products.
+Consumer product companies have spend billions of dollars connecting to our hearts and wallets, to move us to buy their products.
 They have learned that brevity is better.
 How long is a typical radio or television advertisement?
 15 to 30 seconds.
 How many words are in a headline of a newspaper or magazine article?
 Five to seven.

 Think of your elevator pitch as your advertisement.
 It should be less than 100 words and take fewer than 30 seconds to say.
 Here are three proven steps to help you with your elevator pitch structure.
 An elevator pitch structure to help you develop and deliver your “I need you!” business story— a business story to help you grow your revenue.

 Step 1: Develop an Engaging Opening Statement

 During my recent training workshop program with the Environment Protection Agency, the room was filled with scientists and researchers, many of whom have a PhD.
 Given their technical and scientific training, the first round of elevator pitches, as you might expect, was long and full of jargon.
 I then oriented their mindset and thought process to their audience, the American people.
 I reminded them the average American is not a scientist, researcher, etc. And that they needed to orient their thinking to one of a consumer, the American People.
 Through a variety of collaborative Smart Exercises and tools, they developed compelling and engaging opening statements, like Jessica’s—“We help you breathe better.”

 When I share this example, some individuals say something like, “for the EPA, that’s obvious.”
 And my reply is always, “Then why are so few opening statements this short and engaging?”
 The response?
 Silence.